-The Financing Agreement
+The Financing Agreements

-Under the Financing Agreement, the City is required to make Loan Payments to the Trustee for deposit into the Debt Service Fund in amounts sufficient to pay the principal of and interest on the Bonds when due.
-The City's obligations to pay the Loan Payments and Additional Payments shall be limited, special obligations of the City payable solely from, subject to annual appropriation by the City as described herein, all general fund revenues of the City.
+Under each Financing Agreement, the City is required to make Loan Payments to the Trustee for deposit into the applicable Debt Service Fund in amounts sufficient to pay the principal of and interest on the

+Series of Bonds to which such Financing Agreement relates when due.
+The City's obligations to pay the Loan Payments and Additional Payments shall be limited, special obligations of the City payable solely from, subject to annual appropriation by the City as herein, all general fund revenues of the City.
 The taxing power of the City is not pledged to the payment of Loan Payments either as to principal or interest.